 Both hepatitis C and hepatitis C medications can cause a rash, such as hives.
 Related symptoms affecting the skin include spider veins and dry patches.

 The hepatitis C virus (HCV) causes a contagious infection that affects the liver.
 If left untreated, chronic hepatitis C can even lead to liver failure.

 Hepatitis C can also cause skin rashes that should not go untreated.
 Liver damage and side effects of hepatitis C treatment can cause rashes, too.

-HCV is characterized by an inflammation (swelling) of the liver.
-Since the liver is involved in numerous important functions, your body will be affected when it’s not working properly.
+Hepatitis C is characterized by inflammation (or swelling) of the liver.
+Since the liver is involved in numerous important functions, such as digestion and metabolism, your body will be affected when it’s not working properly.

 - abdominal pain

 - dark urine